 Root Bridge election

-All switches in the broadcast domain join the election process.
-When switches complete their booting process, they send out BPDU frames every two seconds containing the switch BID and the root ID.
+When switches boot, they all assume they are the root and start sending configuration BPDUs every 2 seconds (Hello Time).
+Each BPDU contains the senderβs Bridge ID and the Root ID it currently believes is the best.
 The adjacent switches receive the BPDU frames and read the root ID information from them.
 If the root ID of the BPDU sending switch is lower than the root ID on the receiving switch, the receiving switch updates its root ID, identifying the adjacent switch as the root bridge.

 It doesn’t need to be the adjacent switch.
 It could be any other switch in the broadcast domain.
 The switch then sends new BPDU frames with the lower root ID to the adjacent switches.
 Finally, the switch with the lowest BID is selected as the root bridge for the spanning tree instance.